maXA1m/ExternalMergeSortDotNet/README.md

 # ExternalMergeSortDotNet
-External Merge Sort implementation for C# .NET with Tests
+External Merge Sort implementation for C# .NET with Tests.

+Implements both `two-way recursive merge` and `k-way heap merge`.

-# Exercise
+# Task
 The input is a large text file, where each line is a `Number.
 String`.

 For example: